 I would like to inform you that I am resigning from my position as [Position Name] for [Company Name], effective [Date].

 Take the time to consider how you’ve grown or what you’ve appreciated most about your time at the company.
-Be as specific as possible — perhaps the company provided professional development opportunities, or maybe you’ve enjoyed the climate the company fostered and the supportive atmosphere.
+Be as specific as possible.
+Perhaps the company provided professional development opportunities.
+Maybe you’ve enjoyed the environment the company fostered and the supportive atmosphere.

 It’s also nice for your employer to receive a thank you for the time and resources they’ve used in supporting your career growth.
 Here's an example of what this may look like:

-If you’d like, you can include where you’re headed next, too.
+If you’d like, you can include where you’re heading.
 For example, if you’re switching industries to pursue a passion or going to graduate school, it might be appropriate to include that.
 For example:

 However, if you’re leaving the company for a competitor, it’s better to omit such information.